ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Related Work

 \textbf{Benchmark LLMs in Interactive Environments.} \cite{hu2024infiagent} benchmarks LLM-based agents on data analysis tasks through an execution environment. \cite{nan2023evaluating} introduces a database question answering system that LLMs need to interact with a SQL interpreter, reason, and organize the results. \cite{yang2023intercode} creates interactive code environments (Bash, SQL, and Python) based on static datasets~\citep{yu2018spider, lin2018nl2bash, austin2021program} for LLM to act on. \cite{huang2024mlagentbench} build a dataset of machine learning tasks that LLMs need to perform actions like reading/writing files, executing code.
 SWE-Bench~\citep{jimenez2023swe} builds a dataset on real-world software engineering problems. \cite{xu2024crab} introduces a benchmark that supports cross-environment GUI tasks over websites, desktop computers, or mobile phones.

-\textbf{LLMs in Text‑to‑SQL} Text‑to‑SQL benchmarks~\cite{yu2018spider, li2023can} are proposed to test models on generating SQL queries given a question.
+\textbf{LLMs in Text‑to‑SQL.} Text‑to‑SQL benchmarks~\cite{yu2018spider, li2023can} are proposed to test models on generating SQL queries given a question.
 Many works have been proposed to solve this task~\cite{askari2024magic, talaei2024chess}. \cite{wang2024mac} proposes a multi-agent framework, including a decomposer agent for Text-to-SQL generation and two auxiliary agents for tool execution and error refinement. \cite{gao2023text} provides a systematic review of prompt engineering for Text-to-SQL generation.
 C3-SQL~\citep{dong2023c3}, StructGPT~\cite{jiang2023structgpt}, Din-SQL~\citep{pourreza2024din} propose frameworks targeting SQL generation that consist of several stages with different strategies such as self-consistency~\citep{wang2022self} or query decomposition.
-StateFlow~\citep{wu2024stateflow} introduces a framework with state and transitions to control the data exploration and selection in SQL tasks.